utz82/SC61860-Instruction-Set/README.md

 ² Undocumented instruction.
 May not work as intended depending on the SC61860 version used.

+³ On PC-1245, the HALT instruction initiates an infinite test cycle.
+The CPU will continually generating memory reads, stepping through the entire address space in the process.
+This dramatically increases power consumption.
+More information [here](https://github.com/utz82/SC61860-Instruction-Set/issues/6#issuecomment-1073518373).

 All numeric values are assumed to be hexadecimal, unless stated otherwise.

 The exact functionality of the H register is unknown, the information provided here is mostly guesswork.